Haidomyrmecinae: Genera

-Including the type genus Haidomyrmex, the subfamily contains 10 genera and 14 species.
+Including the type genus Haidomyrmex, the subfamily contains 11 genera and 15 species.

 The vast majority of species are known from Burmese amber, which dates to the mid-Cretaceous, around 100 million years ago.
 Other species are known from French amber of equivalent age, as well as the Canadian amber of Alberta, Canada, which dates to around 80 million years ago.
-Only a single limestone fossil of an hell ant in known so far.
+Only a single limestone fossil of a hell ant has been known so far.
 It is from the Crato Formation of Brazil, from around 113 million years ago, and is considered the oldest ant fossil ever found.